eadiesn/eadiesn.github.io/_posts/2014-10-11-identity-work.markdown

 I almost punched someone at a wedding once.

 During my time studying abroad in Kunming, China, I met a Ukrainian women at a modeling gig who offered to shoot and print me a portfolio.
-I never took her up on the offer, but that didn't keep me from being invitedto her wedding a month later.
+I never took her up on the offer, but that didn't keep me from being invited to her wedding a month later.

 Looking back on it, I should have known that there would be oddballs in attendance.
 The couple was sweet, but a little off.
 As the night went on and people got progressively drunker, my friends and I were approached by a guy named Boris.
 Boris latched himself uncomfortably to my friend Rob.
 There he stood for several increasingly uncomfortable minutes, hanging from Rob's shoulder and staring at me.